plaetzchen79/redux-test/README.md

 ### Reducers
 Function how the state changes in response to an action (kind of action / event handler).
-A Reucer does *not midify* state directly- it *always* returns a *new* state.
+A Reducer does *not modify* state directly- it *always* returns a *new* state.
 Therefore a `...` (spread operator) is used in the example.
 It is not changing its input paramters.
 The type of the action is handled inside a `switch` statement.

 ## This project
 This projects sets a up this elements.
 The goal is to store a simple messgae queue for the application.
-For each Flux/ Redux element there is a folder.
+For each Flux/ Redux element there is a seperate folder.

-- The Message interface consits of a *message* and a *log date* (models/message.ts)
+- The Message interface consists of a *message* and a *log date* (models/message.ts)
 - The basic **store** is defined in store/message-store.ts
 - Some basic **actions** (Add / Clear) can be found in actions/message-actions.ts
 - The reducer to handle thes actions can be found in reducers/message-reducers.ts